mohamedabdelkader93/gp_weston/wp-content/plugins/wpforms-lite/readme.txt

 Thousands of businesses love WPForms surveys for creating employee feedback form, customer feedback form, online petition form, and more.

-You can also use the surveys & polls addon to easily create a poll on your site.
+You can also use the Surveys & Polls addon to easily create a poll on your site.
 To save you time when creating a user poll, we have added a built-in poll forms template.
 Our poll feature offers real-time reports, so you can share poll results with the user immediately after they submit their vote.

 Just like the contact form, you can embed your surveys and polls inside any post, page, or widget area in WordPress.